jezcope/idcc17-library-carpentry/paper.md

 a global effort to provide training to librarians in technical areas that have traditionally been seen as the preserve of researchers, IT support and systems librarians.
-Established non-profit volunteer organisations such as Software Carpentry [@wilson_software_2006] and Data Carpentry [@teal_data_2015]
+Established organisations such as Software Carpentry [@wilson_software_2006] and Data Carpentry [@teal_data_2015]
---- below abbreviated to SWC and DC respectively --- offer introductory research software skills training with a focus on the needs and requirements of research scientists.
+--- below abbreviated SWC and DC respectively --- offer introductory research software skills training with a focus on the needs and requirements of research scientists.
 Library Carpentry is a comparable introductory software skills training programme with a focus on the needs and requirements of library and information professionals.